dev-charles15531/50ProjectsWithVueJs/README.md

-# 50 Days Of Vue JS
+# 50 Projects Of Vue JS
-## Day 3
+## Project 3

-This contains the complete day 3 project(The Countdown).
+This contains the complete 3rd project(The Countdown).
-- Clone the repo and switch to the day 3 branch.
+- Clone the repo and switch to the project3 branch.
 - On your terminal, cd into the projects directory and run the command: ```npm install```
 - After installing all packages, run the command ```npm run dev```